andyofmelbourne/SLAC-scripts/xtcav/powerstack/Readme.md

 # xtcav_powerstack
-Get the xray power vs time profile for every shot and save it to a h5 file.
+Get the xray power vs time profile for every shot and save it to a h5 file (along with a bunch of other stuff).

 ### Usage
 ```